zhusun890/zhusun890/README.md

 ##### **👤 About me：**

-I'm an independent developer with deep experience in Minecraft-related technologies.
+I was a independent developer with deep experience in Minecraft-related technologies, previously.
-Currently exploring the world of ML & AI.
+I'm an independent ML/AI researcher, now.

 ------